Rualito/Qiskit-One-Zero/README.md

 ### Repository Description

-This repository is the work contributed by the group "One Zero" for the Qiskit Hackathon @ World of QUANTUM 2022.
+This repository is the work contributed by the group "One Zero" for the Qiskit Hackathon @ World of QUANTUM 2022 ([original repository](https://github.com/qiskit-community/Qiskit-Hackathon-at-World-of-QUANTUM)).
 It contains the solutions of the proposed challenges and a lesson on quantum key distribution meant for undergratue students.
 The lesson consists of slides introducing QKD and the BB84 protocoland  a jupyter notebook containing a hands-on tutorial and exercises on the topic.

 ### Prerequisites